 The second face of the medical device prototyping is the smiling period.
 Here is where monetization of the whole project starts, after several certification tests and the performance of experiments.
 All of which are the requirements to a certain all the components are safe or biocompatible.

 After all the standards set by the relevant authorities are meet, it will be good for you to begin outsourcing for your medical device design.
 Alternatively, you can hire some medical device prototyping company, at this level the device has impressed users and investors who will be willing to partner in mass production.

-The determinate face of weather returns will be realizable is the third stage.
+The determinate face of whether returns will be realizable is the third stage.
 At this point, you have to produce a small batch, for giving out to future clients for feedback.
-This giving out is crucial as it helps in determining errors in the device in real time when in real use unlike on the laboratory.
+This giving out is crucial as it helps in determining errors in the device in real-time when in real use unlike in the laboratory.
 Therefore, if the feedback is negative it only means, all the time spent was for nothing.

 5. The Use of CNC and 3D in Medical Prototyping

 The CNC machine is widely used because of its precision in maintaining tolerance during assembling, unlike the 3D printing.
-Which is less effective when it comes to tolerance but the 3D printing technology is mainly preferred for mass and non-critical dimension of prototype production.
+Which is less effective when it comes to tolerance but the 3D printing technology is mainly preferred for mass and the non-critical dimensions of prototype production.

 In 2015 FDA approved 85 3D printing devices but manufacturers are still developing guidelines, conditions and terms, operational procedures, governing issues, and other standards.
 This will help promote the 3D printing technology, benefiting the whole medical device prototyping sector, in reducing the cost of production of prototypes and enabling market penetrations.